 In the NL, St. Louis trailed by 1 in the standings, but thumped Chicago 13-5 in their game, forcing Brooklyn to win at Shibe Park and get in.
 Philly took Dem Bums to extras tied at 7, but yielded two runs--and the pennant--in 10 innings.
 (One-year wonder Jack Banta pitched 4.1 innings of scoreless relief and picked up the win.)

 Drake's, best known now as makers of Ring Dings and Devil Dogs, assembled this set's 36-player checklist from only 3 cities: Boston (Braves/Red Sox), St. Louis (Browns/Cardinals), and New York (Dodgers/Yankees) and likely limited distribution to those metro areas.
-Picking those 6 teams was no accident, as 8 of the previous 9 World Series featured at least one of them--and often both.
+Picking those six teams was no accident, as eight of baseball's previous nine World Series featured at least one of them--and often both.

 - 1941: Yankees beat Dodgers